dougeby/IntuneDocs/intune/early-edition.md

 ### User device association entity Collection added to Intune Data Warehouse data model <!-- 1187917 -->
 You will be able to build reports and data visualizations using the user device association information that associates user and device entity collections.
 The data model can be accessed through the Power BI file (PBIX) retrieved from the Data Warehouse Intune page, through the OData endpoint, or by developing a custom client.

-### Device categorization <!-- 1427491 -->
-The enrolled devices platform chart of the **Devices > Overview** blade organizes devices by platform, including Android, iOS, macOS, Windows, and Windows Mobile.
-Devices running other operating systems are grouped into "Other".
-This will include devices manufactured by Blackberry, NOKIA, and others.

-To learn which devices are affected in your tenant, choose **Manage > All devices** and then use **Filter** to limit the **OS** field.

 <!-- the following are present prior to 1709 -->